Nathan Rees: Independent Commission Against Corruption

 In 2013, the Independent Commission Against Corruption (ICAC) commenced public hearings into the allegations of corrupt conduct by Ian Macdonald and Eddie Obeid.
 Both men had been instrumental in the removal of Rees as Premier.
 The ICAC findings released after the hearings were scathing of both men.
 Both Macdonald and Obeid were found to have acted corruptly by the ICAC, who recommended the Director of Public Prosecutions give consideration to criminal charges being laid against both men.
 Rees repeatedly stressed he did not feel vindicated, but rather was distressed that the Party and its members had been subject to the smear of association with those who had been investigated.

 Retirement

 On 28 March 2014, after resigning from the Shadow Cabinet, Rees announced that he would be retiring from politics and would not contest the next state election in 2015.
 This was likely prompted by a redistribution that seemingly made his seat impossible to hold.
-The bulk of his old seat of Toongabbie had been transferred into a recreated Seven Hills, notionally a safe Liberal seat.
+The bulk of his old seat of Toongabbie had been transferred into a recreated Seven Hills, notionally a fairly safe Liberal seat.